-- !
+!
 TIP!
-Take care not to damage liner panels. - a.
+Take care not to damage liner panels.

+a.
 Fit the Rear Matrix You may notice small white marks on the Matrix.
 This is part of the production process.

 b.
 Fit the 2 parts that form the Front Matrix You may notice small white marks on the Matrix.
 This is part of the production process.
+A gap will be present in the centre.

-- !
+!
 TIP!
-When fitting the Coals/Pebbles leave gaps between as this helps achieve the best effect. - !
-TIP !
-Pebbles only d.
-For Coals Layout
+When fitting the Coals leave gaps between as this helps achieve the best effect.